Qatar urges dialogue between Persian Gulf states and Iran as Biden heads to White House

 Beyond that bitter history, the GCC has often struggled to agree on a common approach to external challenges.
 Apart from Saudi Arabia and Bahrain, several of the bloc’s members have preferred to maintain friendly ties with Tehran.

-The GCC has been “more successful with I would call its collective common market, rather than its political alignment,” Anwar Gargash, the UAE minister of state for foreign affairs, said during an online briefing with reporters earlier this month.
+The GCC has been “more successful with I would call its collective common market, rather than its political alignment,” Anwar Gargash, the UAE minister of state for foreign affairs, said during an online briefing with reporters this month.

-In the past, the bloc “has not been in total agreement on how to address these issues, including Iran,” he said.
+In the past, the bloc “has not been in total agreement on how to address these issues, including Iran,” Gargash said.
 The UAE believes that “serious issues” between the gulf states and Iran should be dealt with “through de-escalation and through diplomacy,” he added.

 Kareem Fahim contributed to this report.